What does the treatment involve and when is it indicated?

 This is why all children, even if they do not have any symptoms, should have a full eye examination by a specialist at the age of 2-3.

-On occasions, recurrence may happen on suspending use of the patch.
-However, if the patient follows the instructions regarding the occlusion schedule and guidelines and visits the ophthalmologist regularly, then this complication is practically nil or inexistent.
+On occasions, recurrence may happen upon suspending use of the patch.
+However, if the patient follows the instructions regarding the occlusion schedule and guidelines and visits the ophthalmologist regularly, then this complication is practically nil or non-existent.

-Although the material currently used are well tolerated even by children with atopic skin, sometimes periocular skin irritation may appear.
+Although the materials currently used are well tolerated even by children with atopic skin, sometimes periocular skin irritation may occur.
 To minimise and alleviate its appearance, a hydrating cream should be used and, in turn, you should apply the patch at a different angle or use different sized patched to give the skin time to recover.